thegetty/inventories-and-surveys/content/part-1/chapter-3.md

 Sometimes gaps in information coverage occur due to the complex range of heritage organizations collecting information within a given sector.
 In such cases, it is recommended that the stakeholders involved periodically consider how to improve interactions among inventories across the sector, such as by further rationalizing roles and responsibilities; bolstering the development and application of shared information standards; determining ways to reduce duplication in information held and resources expended; creating a community of practice among professionals working with heritage inventories across the sector; and considering potential information technology solutions to improve information sharing, access, and searchability.
 Such improvements might be achieved through pooling the resources of multiple organizations.

-For varied examples of means to improve inventory interactions across a heritage sector, refer to **Inventory Consolidation and Integration**, **Inventory Communities of Practice**, and **Fiscal Support** in the sidebar.
+For varied examples of means to improve inventory interactions across a heritage sector, refer to [Inventory Consolidation and Integration](#inventory-consolidation), [Inventory Communities of Practice](#inventory-communities), and [Fiscal Support](#fiscal-support) in the sidebar.

 {% backmatter %}